inovector/MixpostProTeamApp/README.md

 ## Installation

-In order to be able to install all necessary dependencies you need a Mixpost Pro Team license you can buy at [mixpost.app](https://mixpost.app/).
+In order to be able to install all necessary dependencies you need a Mixpost Pro license you can buy at [mixpost.app](https://mixpost.app/).

 Read our [documentation](https://docs.inovector.com/books/mixpost-pro-team/page/installation-as-a-standalone-app) on how to get started.